vortex-logger/vortex-logger/docs/api.md

 <a id="flush"></a>
 ### `logger.flush([cb])`

-Flushes the content of the buffer when using `bingo.destination({
+Flushes the content of the buffer when using `zenlog.destination({
 sync: false })`.

 This is an asynchronous, best used as fire and forget, operation.